Disabled parking bays

 You will need to tell us precisely where the disabled bay is and why it is no longer required.

 We will confirm that this information is accurate and send a letter to nearby residents to find out if any of them require the bay.
-If the bay isn't needed we will arrange to remove the markings (it may be some months before the markings are actually removed).
+If the bay isn't needed, we will arrange to remove the markings.

 Enforceable disabled parking bays